schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 mstate.ready          // The meter is ready to execute commands mstate.initializing   // The meter is initializing bluetooth mstate.status         // State machine internal status (Ready,Busy,Pairing,...)

-mstate.lastSetpoint   // Last executed generation function.
-Element at position 0 is the setpoint. mstate.lastMeasure    // Last measurement.
-Element at position 0 is the main measurement. mstate.deviceName     // Name of the bluetooth device paired mstate.deviceSerial   // Serial number of the MSC device mstate.deviceMode     // Current mode of the MSC device (see CommandType values)
+mstate.lastSetpoint   // Last executed generation data.
+An array. mstate.lastMeasure    // Last measurement.
+An array.

+mstate.deviceName     // Name of the bluetooth device paired mstate.deviceSerial   // Serial number of the MSC device mstate.deviceMode     // Current mode of the MSC device (see CommandType values)